You know that old expression be careful what you wish for?

 Make a well, dump in your egg, vanilla and milk and stir until smooth as a baby’s butt.

 Get your frypan nice and hot with your coconut oil or butter, before dipping in your apple rounds, ensuring they’re nice and coated before you pop them ito the pan.

 Flip when brown.
 Repeat until done.
 Smear with jam, blob with yoghurt and nosh it up with gusto.

 Cook Once, Feed All is about making your life easier whilst preparing nutritious and quick food for your family.
 Hailed by Mouths of Mums as the ‘must have recipe book for all families’, this book is a collection of family friendly recipes, all accompanied by stories from my life.

-To order your hardcopy of Cook Once, Feed All head to the Holsby Shop right now and receive both the hard copy, and the ebook, plus my new mini ebook A Bit On The Side.
+To order your hardcopy of Cook Once, Feed All head to the Holsby Shop right now.

 If you like what you’re reading why not like my Facebook page now or subscribe via email, to be sure to always keep up with the Holsbys.